rainwoodman/orderedobject/README.rst

 Uncovered Case
 --------------

-For parallel applications, we still have a difficulty when the life cycle of objects itself becomes non-deterministic.
+For parallel applications, we still have difficulty when the life cycle of objects itself becomes non-deterministic.
 This can happen when automated garbage collection is involved.
 The object is destroyed only when the garbage collection occurs.
 Fortunately in CPython this is only triggered when there is cyclic reference.